 The fells are crossed by a few minor, unfenced roads.
 The Trough of Bowland is perhaps the most famous, following a narrow valley that once carried melting ice from the glaciers covering the fell tops.
-Routes from Slaidburn to Bentham, Stocks to Keasden, and the Salter Fell track (now part of the North Lancashire Bridleway) will also take you on a journey through this wild open space.
+Routes from Slaidburn to Bentham, Stocks to Keasden, and the Salter Fell track will also take you on a journey through this wild open space.

 There are fewer Rights of Way on the fells than in the valleys, and until recently, only limited access on foot.
 However, much of the moorland is now classified as 'open access' and you can experience this wild open space for yourself.
-Open Access means that you are able to walk across these designated areas, within certain restrictions, and make your own way to the fell tops and moors www. forestofbowland.com/walking-information.
+Open Access means that you are able to walk across these designated areas, within certain restrictions, and make your own way to the fell tops and moors forestofbowland.com/walking-information